MYanello/homelab/README.md

 ### 02.06.25
 - Working on moving monitoring to k8s
 - Grafana seems like I can gitops the whole config.
 For another day, for now we'll use persistent storage for the config.
+- VMstack should deploy everything for monitoring that I had in docker compose in one shot.
+  - This crashed my cluster.
+I will go back a step and set resource limits on everything.

 ### 01.28.25
 - Continued migrating basic non-gpu services